koham-me/koham-me.github.io/_posts/2020-05-20-supervised-learning-intro.md

 where is $$ TSS = \sum_{i=0}^n (y_i - \bar y)^2 $$ total sum of squares.

-TSS measures the total variance in the response Y, and can be thought of as the amount of variability inherent in the response before the regression is performed.
+TSS measures the total variance in the response $$Y$$, and can be thought of as the amount of variability inherent in the response before the regression is performed.
 In contrast, RSS measures the amount of variability that is left unexplained after performing the regression.
-Hence, TSS − RSS measures the amount of variability in the response that is explained (or removed) by performing the regression, and $$R^2$$ measures the proportion of variability in Y that can be explained using X.
+Hence, TSS − RSS measures the amount of variability in the response that is explained (or removed) by performing the regression, and $$R^2$$ measures the proportion of variability in $$Y$$ that can be explained using $$X$$.

 This implies that $$R^2%$$ of the variability of the dependent variable has been accounted for, and the remaining $$(1-R^2)%$$ of the variability is still unaccounted for.
 Hence more the value of $$R^2$$ better is fit of the model.

 Recall that we have made following assumptions
-1. Random errors are independent of X.
+1. Random errors are independent of $$X$$.
 2. Random errors are uncorrelated.
 3. Random errors have common variance.